OG Anunoby, Pascal Siakam help Raptors snap road slide with 132-102 rout of Wizards

 The Wizards allowed more than 130 points for the 14th time, and continued their struggles as the league's worst rebounders, trailing Toronto 53-34 on the glass.

+“Some of it is we're undersized a little bit," Washington coach Wes Unseld Jr. said.
+“But I think it's just a mindset as well.
+We can't afford to ball-watch.
+I think at times we do.”

 The Raptors took control with a 19-1 run that stretched across the first and second quarters.
-Anunoby’s transition layup from Gary Trent Jr.’s feed gave Toronto its first lead with 1:48 left in the first.
+Anunoby’s transition layup from Trent's feed gave Toronto its first lead with 1:48 left in the first.

 Chris Boucher followed with a 3 and Trent hit a layup to close out the quarter, and ultimately Washington went 7:30 without a field goal before Deni Avdija’s transition dunk with 9:19 left in the second.